(June 14, 1868 - June 26, 1943)

 Worldwide, there are about 890 million units of blood donated each year.

 Blood is essential to human life.
 This fact has been known throughout much of recorded history.
 It was apparent that significant blood loss from accidents, combat, or childbirth was fatal.
 However, no one had a good solution to the problem.
-People tried giving animal blood but this didn't seem to be a good solution as animals were not always available and it didn't work.
+In the 1800s, people tried giving animal blood to humans, but this didn't seem to be a good solution.
 James Blundell, a British physician said, "What is to be done in an emergency?
-A dog might come when you whistled, but the animal is small, a calf might have appeared fitter for the purpose, but then it had not been taught to walk properly up the stairs!".
+A dog might come when you whistled, but the animal is small, a calf might have appeared fitter for the purpose, but then it had not been taught to walk properly up the stairs!"
 Distraught over so many mothers dying from childbirth hemorrhaging, he performed the first successful human to human blood transfusion in England and encouraged others to try it as well.
 But there were problems.
 Often after transfusion, the patient developed black urine, jaundice (yellowing of the skin and eyes due to liver failure), and then kidney failure.
 Many of the patients with the adverse reactions actually died.
 In 1848, a review of all known blood transfusions showed 18 out of 48 patients died.
-This stalled the practice of transfusion, as doctors were not willing to risk one in three patients dying.
+This halted attempts at transfusion, as doctors were not willing to risk one in three patients dying.

 In 1901, Karl Landsteiner came on the scene with a solution to this longstanding problem.
 He collected blood from himself and five of his co-workers at Vienna University's Institute of Pathological Anatomy.
 He then performed a beautifully designed elegant experiment, by mixing each person's red blood cells with the other people's serum.
 After many trials, and much study, he concluded that there were three types of blood.
 He named the different types A, B, and O. If cells from a person with one type of blood were mixed with the serum of another type, it triggered a phenomenon known as agglutination, or clumping.
 This reaction showed that blood could not be transfused to just anyone; it mattered what "type" or group the person belonged to.
 He immediately understood the importance of his discovery, noting in his paper, "Finally, it must be mentioned that the reported observations allow us to explain the variable results in therapeutic transfusions of human blood."
 This was a concept foreign to the current thinking of the day.
 No one at that time recognized that the immune system of the human body did anything other than fight germs.
 While this seems basic today, at the time Landsteiner was living, this was a much more difficult concept, since the immune system's functions were barely known.
 What he had found were actually what we call antigens today.
 They had no name at that time; they were given a name in 1908.